peitor/poker-player-csharp/README.md

 Run
 ---------
-Just start the Console executable: \bin\Debug\PokerPlayer.exe
+Just start the Console executable: \bin\Debug\HostConsole.exe or use the HostNancy Web Application